raft-tech/raft-tech.github.io/_about/brandon_sneider.md

 full_name: Brandon Sneider
 title: About - Brandon Sneider
 role: Principal Platform Engineer
-image: brandon_sneider.jpg
+image: brandon_sneider_color.png
-about: He has 7+ years of experience working in Cloud, DevOps, and Architecture.
-Brandon is deeply passionate about creating efficient and operational solutions that help his clients achieve their goals.
-He is currently studying MS in Cybersecurity at Northeastern University.
-In his free time, he’s an avid lover of ultimate frisbee and an adventurous traveler (30+ countries and counting)!
+about: For 7+ years, Brandon has been an in-demand expert in driving extreme client value through implementing efficient, operational ready solutions in all things Cloud, DevSecOps and Architecture.
+An MS Cyber security student in his free time, he has his sights set on joining his two siblings in getting a doctorate!
+If you play frisbee (the ultimate variety) or like to travel (30+ countries and counting), drop him a line!
 github: "https://github.com/bsneider"
 linkedin: "https://www.linkedin.com/in/brandonsneider/"
 featimg: "/assets/aboutBanner1.jpg"